 I let my design just sit for a while and kept on coming back to it to look at it again.
 A few times, I moved some of my triangles around for a better composition.

-9. Once I was satisfied with my design, I glued down all of my triangles using glue stick.
+Once I was satisfied with my design, I glued down all of my triangles using a glue stick.

-10. The other material I had on hand was this cut paper that I think is used in scrapbooking (I bought this at my local big box craft store).
+The other material I had on hand was this cut paper that I think is used in scrapbooking (I bought this at my local big-box craft store).
 I had originally thought of cutting this piece on the diagonal to use like a garland design across my tree.
-But instead, I decided to paint it different colors, and cut it up to use as a decoration on my tree.
+But instead, I decided to paint it different colors and cut it up to use as a decoration on my tree.

-13. I finished my design by surrounding my Paper Patchwork Christmas Tree with little dots of paper.
+I finished my design by surrounding the tree with little dots of paper.
 I used a hole punch to cut these out of the magazine scraps I had left over.
-I also made some dots from some gold wrapping paper.
+I also made some dots from gold wrapping paper.
 These dots helped fill in the area around my tree.
-You could also add sequin or glitter.
+You could also add sequins or glitter.